Fundamental-courses/Business-project-rand1/README.md

 # Business-project-rand1

-#h1Why we did this?
+Why we did this?
 This site is designed to master the practice of HTML and also the addition of CSS language.
 Learn about the attributes in html such as div, nav, and others.
 Repeated searching during the design of the site for features and formats that I did not know and now I know them well.
-#H1What is this website ?
+What is this website ?
 The site illustrates the business world.
 How to install / run this website locally?
 You can get the source code of this website using one of the following two methods: